redis/node-redis/README.md

 ## client.auth(password, callback)

-When connecting to a Redis servers that requires authentication, the `AUTH` command must be sent as the first command after connecting.
+When connecting to a Redis server that requires authentication, the `AUTH` command must be sent as the first command after connecting.
 This can be tricky to coordinate with reconnections, the ready check, etc.  To make this easier, `client.auth()` stashes `password` and will send it after each connection, including reconnections.  `callback` is invoked only once, after the response to the very first